Jacob de la Rose: International play

-De la Rose represented the Swedish under-18 team, winning the silver medal during the 2012 IIHF World U18 Championships, held in Brno, Znojmo and Břeclav, Czech Republic.
+de la Rose represented the Swedish under-18 team, winning the silver medal during the 2012 IIHF World U18 Championships, held in Brno, Znojmo and Břeclav, Czech Republic.
 He also participated in the World U18 Championship the following year, 2013, held in Sochi, Russia, in which he captained the team to a fifth-place finish.

-In addition to the 2013 U18 tournament, De la Rose participated in the 2013 World Junior Ice Hockey Championships earlier that year, held in Ufa, Russia.
+In addition to the 2013 U18 tournament, de la Rose participated in the 2013 World Junior Ice Hockey Championships earlier that year, held in Ufa, Russia.
 The following year, he played in the 2014 World Junior Ice Hockey Championships, held in his home country of Sweden, in Malmö.
 In both years, the Swedes captured the silver medal.

-De la Rose then served as Sweden's captain during the 2015 World Junior Ice Hockey Championships held in Toronto and Montreal; Sweden finished in fourth place, failing to win a medal.
+de la Rose then served as Sweden's captain during the 2015 World Junior Ice Hockey Championships held in Toronto and Montreal; Sweden finished in fourth place, failing to win a medal.

 Personal life

-De la Rose's father, Anders, is a retired ice hockey player and a former Swedish youth hockey coach.
+de la Rose's father, Anders, is a former ice hockey player and Swedish youth hockey coach.
 Playing from 1994 through 1996, Anders participated in 43 games and had 17 total points with the Arvika HC, formally of Sweden's Division 1 league.

-De la Rose's older brother, Erik, is playing as a defenceman for Vítkovice Ridera of the Czech Extraliga.
+de la Rose's older brother, Erik, is playing as a defenceman for Vítkovice Ridera of the Czech Extraliga.
 Jacob also has a sister, Matilda de la Rose.

+In 2017, de la Rose purchased a five-year-old female Italian race horse named Trilly of Nando with friend and fellow hockey player Patric Skoglund, later adding Filip Forsberg of the Nashville Predators to the ownership group.